KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 In this post, the focus is on KQL and what queries to run, to investigate for blocks/detections done by MDE.

+In each scetion, a brief description of a different MDE capability is described, including what to look for when running KQL queries, and a simple KQL query searching for events of that capability.

-If you want to get a tl;dr KQL query from this blog post, check the last section.
+If you want to get a tl;dr KQL query from this blog post which includes all the detections, check the last section.

 All the information is based on official documentation of Microsoft, which you can find [here](https://learn.microsoft.com/en-us/defender-endpoint/).